Boolean Compressed Sensing and Noisy Group Testing: Main Result: Achievable bound

-\begin{proof} Note that $f(0)=0$.
-Since the function $f(\rho)$ is infinitely differentiable and has a power series expansion, for a sufficiently small $\delta$, we get by Taylor series expansion in the neighborhood of $\rho\in[ 0,\delta]$ that,
+To establish Eq.~\ref{eq:pos_error_exp} we follow the argument in \cite{gallager}.
+Note that $f(0)=0$.
+Since the function $f(\rho)$ is differentiable and has a power series expansion, for a sufficiently small $\delta$, we get by Taylor series expansion in the neighborhood of $\rho\in[ 0,\delta]$ that,

 But we can show that

 which simplifies to